Zeying-Gong/PatchMixer/README.md

 ## Contact

 If you have any questions or concerns, please submit an issue on GitHub.
-For matters that require more direct communication, you can also email us at [zgong313@connect.hkust-gz.edu.cn](mailto:zgong313@connect.hkust-gz.edu.cn), but we strongly prefer the use of issues for transparency and tracking.
+For matters that require more direct communication, you can also email us at [zgong313@connect.hkust-gz.edu.cn](mailto:zgong313@connect.hkust-gz.edu.cn).
+However, we kindly encourage the use of issues for better transparency and tracking.

 ## Citation